Programs & Services

 The Oncology Department is a satellite clinic for both Sudbury’s Health Sciences North and Thunder Bay Regional Health Sciences Centre enabling clients from Hearst and its’ surrounding areas to receive their cancer treatments close to home when possible.
 Patients are initially assessed with the Regional Cancer Program and then referred back to the Hôpital Notre-Dame Hospital Oncology Department.

-As part of the Regional Cancer Program, the department provides a variety of services including outpatient cancer treatment and prevention, blood transfusion, phlebotomy and patient education.
+As part of the Regional Cancer Program, the department provides a variety of services including outpatient cancer treatment, blood transfusion, phlebotomy and patient education.

 Our trained nurses are in communication with the patient’s medical oncologist in order to ensure patient specific cancer treatments are administered in a timely and professional manner within their home community.